liefkeannabelle/task_tackler_frontend/process_docs/planning/full_frontend_planning.md

 - Made user's task bank visible
 - Made lists only visible when you are the owner
 - Fixed deleteList
-- Removed username prompt box on deleteTask
+- Removed username prompt box on deleteTask <- still getting this prompt in TaskBank??
 - Removed task statuses on lists
 - Fixed dependencies on task bank page
 - Enforce dependencies when making list ordering